r0oth3x49/acloud-dl/README.md

   -q , --quality   Download specific video quality.
   -i, --info       List all lectures with available resolution.
   -a, --all        Download all courses without any prompt (default: false).
+  -z, --quizzes    Download quizzes.
+WARNING: this will fill your attempt history (default: false).

 Example:
   python acloud-dl.py -c cookies.txt